mjbellantoni/formtastic-bootstrap/README.md

     # app/assets/stylesheets/application.css
     *= require formtastic-bootstrap

 Make sure you've already downloaded and installed Formtastic!
+Do *not* however require formtastic in your `application.css` file or you will have many bootstrap/formtastic-bootstrap styles overwritten.

 ## Formtastic vs. Formtastic Bootstrap